everx-labs/TonNfcClientSwift/docs/ErrorList.md

 "errorType": "Native code fail: improper applet state", "errorTypeId": "5",
 "code": "50001",
-"message": "Applet must be in mode that waits authorization.
+"message": "Applet must be in mode that waits authentication.
 Now it is: ", "status": "fail"
 }